mtoto/transfer-learning-tensornets/README.md

 ## Training the model on Google Cloud

 While it is possible to train this model locally, I did so on [Goolge's ML Engine](https://cloud.google.com/ml-engine/) with the `gcloud` command-line tool.
-Make sure you uplaod both .csv files to a Google Cloud Storage bucket first.
+Make sure you upload both .csv files to a Google Cloud Storage bucket first.
 The trainer program and its utility functions are located in the `./train/` folder.
 An example script (to be run from the root of this directory) would look something like the following:

 ```bash
 gcloud ml-engine jobs submit training 'jobname' --region europe-west1 \